Romani people: Contemporary issues

-Concerning employment, a 2019 report by the FRA revealed that, across the European states that were surveyed, on average 34% of Romani men and 16% of Romani women were in paid work.
+Concerning employment, a 2019 report by the FRA revealed that, across surveyed European states, on average only 34% of Romani men and 16% of Romani women were in paid work.

-Romani children are overrepresented as victims of human trafficking and have a higher vulnerability to sexual exploitation.
+Romani children are overrepresented as victims of human trafficking and sexual exploitation.

-Many Roma in the EU have no national health insurance and around 57% do not have a job or a form of paid employment.
-A third of households don't have tap water, a toilet or a shower.
+Many EU Roma have no health insurance and around 57% have no job or paid employment.
+A third of households lack tap water, a toilet and a shower.

+Roma and Sinti communities face markedly higher levels of anxiety, sleep issues, depression, and psychological distress, stemming from discrimination, marginalization, poverty, and trauma.

-The European Union Agency for Fundamental Rights reported in 2021 that 25% of Roma surveyed in ten European countries experienced discrimination within the previous year in areas such as healthcare, housing, education, and employment.
-Of these, only 5% reported the incidents to authorities, a decrease from 16% in 2016.
-80% of Roma across ten European countries are at risk of poverty, a rate that has remained unchanged since 2016.
-While there have been slight improvements in housing conditions, with the share living in poor housing decreasing from 61% to 52%, severe material deprivation and overcrowding remain widespread.
-Discrimination remains a significant barrier to equal access to education for Roma communities, contributing to ongoing segregation and lower educational attainment.
-The FRA Roma Survey 2021 also highlighted stark health disparities, whereby Roma men live, on average, nine years less, and Roma women eleven years less, than the general population in the surveyed countries.
+The European Union Agency for Fundamental Rights reported in 2021 that 25% of Roma surveyed in ten European countries had experienced discrimination within the prior year in healthcare, housing, education, or employment.
+Of these, only 5% reported the incidents, a decrease from 16% in 2016.
+80% of Roma across ten European countries were at risk of poverty, which has remained unchanged since 2016.
+Despite slight improvements in housing conditions (the share living in poor housing decreased from 61% to 52%), material deprivation and overcrowding remain widespread.
+Discrimination remains a significant barrier to equal access to education, contributing to segregation and education deficiencies.
+The FRA Roma Survey 2021 highlighted health disparities; Roma men live, on average, nine years less, and Roma women eleven years less than their neighbors.

 Forced repatriation

-In the summer of 2010, French authorities demolished at least 51 Roma camps and began the process of repatriating their residents to their countries of origin.
-This followed tensions between the French state and Romani communities, which had been heightened after a traveller drove through a French police checkpoint, hit an officer, attempted to hit two more officers, and was then shot and killed by the police.
-In retaliation a group of Roma, armed with hatchets and iron bars, attacked the police station of Saint-Aignan, toppled traffic lights and road signs and burned three cars.
-The French government has been accused of perpetrating these actions to pursue its political agenda.
-EU Justice Commissioner Viviane Reding stated that the European Commission should take legal action against France over the issue, calling the deportations "a disgrace".
+In the summer of 2010, French authorities demolished at least 51 Roma camps and began to repatriate them.
+This reflected tensions between the French state and Romani communities, heightened after a traveller drove through a French police checkpoint, hit an officer, attempted to hit two more officers, and was killed by police.
+In retaliation a group of Roma, armed with hatchets and iron bars, attacked the Saint-Aignan police station, toppled traffic lights and road signs and burned three cars.
+The French government was accused of perpetrating these actions.
+EU Justice Commissioner Viviane Reding stated that the European Commission should take legal action against France.
 A leaked file dated 5 August, sent from the Interior Ministry to regional police chiefs, included the instruction: "Three hundred camps or illegal settlements must be cleared within three months, Roma camps are a priority."